How to fit engineered wood flooring

 Before installing engineered wood flooring, it’s important to accurately measure and estimate the materials needed for the job.
 This will help ensure that you have enough flooring planks to complete the installation, as well as any additional materials required.

-See also How to get all 9s in gcse
+See also How to scale in autocad

 The first step in estimating the materials needed is to measure the area where the flooring will be installed.
 Use a tape measure to measure the length and width of the room, and then multiply these numbers together to find the total square footage.